pingcap/docs-cn/reference/tools/data-migration/manage-tasks.md

 ### Task management overview

-Enters the interactive mode to interact with DM-master.
+You can go into the interactive mode to interact with DM-master.

 {{< copyable "shell-regular" >}}